Air travel restrictions and marijuana

 Key things passengers should know

-There are a few key things that any airline passenger should understand about the changes in the laws that may impact their decisions to travel to or from the states of Washington or Colorado:
+There are a few key things that any airline passenger should understand about the changes in the laws that may impact their decisions to travel to or from a state that has legalized marijuana:

 - Federal law has not changed: Marijuana has been, and continues to be illegal at the federal (national) level.
 However, the federal government has allowed the governments of individual states to allow for the production, distribution, and consumption of marijuana related products within that state's borders.

-- Only some states allow marijuana: While about 20 states allow the use of medical marijuana, only three, Washington, Oregon, and Colorado, also allow for the sale and use of recreational marijuana.
+- Only some states allow marijuana: Some states allow the use of medical marijuana, others allow for the sale and use of recreational marijuana, and some have legalized both medical and recreational marijuana.

 - Possession is limited at airports: The federal government has banned marijuana from any federal property, or any areas under federal control.
 That would include the secure areas of the airport (the areas inside the TSA screening areas), and on any airliners.
 In addition, some airports may ban the use or possession of marijuana in all parts of the airport.